Methow River near Pateros Washington at sunset

 If the Methow is too high, too warm, or too restricted, compare the Yakima for a clearer trout plan, the Wenatchee for a similar east-slope rules-first river, or a larger tailwater outside Washington when legal opportunity is limited.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Check WDFW permanent and emergency rules before fishing the Methow.
 Salmon and steelhead seasons, wild fish handling, whitefish rules, and closed reaches can change or differ by reach.

-Winthrop and Twisp corridor
+Winthrop and Twisp area

 Core valley orientation with bridges, town access, and posted-land awareness.